Italians celebrate Christmas on December 25th. It is a celebration of the birth of Jesus Christ, that we know of as “Natale”.

 Both are served with lentils.

 Note: we do serve cotechino or zampone with lentils for good luck also in Naples.
-It’s a very traditional food we eat for New Year in Italy, usually at midnight.
+It’s one of the famous Italian traditions to celebrate the New Year.

 Lentils in fact represent abundance and are believed to bring good luck and money.